codingcatgirl/choo/docs/transit/start.rst

     format vrr
     ok "vrr"

-Pass the Stop to transit.
+Pass the Stop to choo.
 It will try to get as much information as possible about that given stop with only one request to the server.

 .. code-block:: none